Where are the Water Worlds? Identifying the Exo-water-worlds Using Models of Planet Formation and Atmospheric Evolution: Guidance to Future Search for Water Worlds

 \section{Guidance to Future Search for Water Worlds}

 While the predicted fraction of bare water planets is consistent with current observed exoplanets, these water worlds are not equally distributed across the parameter space.
-We calculate the likelihood of a detected planet having a water-rich core from our migration models by integrating the 2D PDFs from the KDEs mentioned in Section~\ref{sec:ww/occ} over a rectangular grid of orbital periods and $\f$ values.
-Figure~\ref{fig:wwprob2d} shows the corresponding map of likelihood of occurrence of a water-rich planet (either bare or gas-rich) over the $\f$-period plane.
+We calculate the likelihood (2D PDF) of detecting a water-ice-rich planet over a rectangular grid of orbital periods and $\f$ values from our migration models with the help of the same KDEs mentioned in Section~\ref{sec:ww/occ}.
+Figure~\ref{fig:wwprob2d} shows the corresponding map of the likelihood of occurrence of a water-rich planet (either bare or gas-rich) over the $\f$-period plane.
 Observed planets are overplotted in the figure to show the probabilities of the bare and gas-rich planets identified from observations being water worlds.
 Our study shows a strong dependence of the likelihood of water planets on the orbital periods.
 We show the mass-radius distributions of the simulated planets from the migration-A + photo-evaporation model around M-type host stars in Figure~\ref{fig:wwmr} for two different ranges of orbital periods: $P < 10$ days and $P > 10$ days.
 Clearly, the water worlds are more abundant beyond orbital periods of 10 days, implying that the snowline has effectively moved from $\sim$0.8 AU to $\sim$0.06 AU (10 days).
 This is slightly longer than the range over which most planets have been followed up by spectroscopic observations to date.
 We find a similar pattern around the G-type hosts stars.

 The period-dependence of the occurrence of water worlds is calculated by computing the 1D PDF of the occurrence of the bare and gas-rich water planets as a function of orbital period which is shown in Figure~\ref{fig:wwprob1d}.
 As evident from the figure, the PDFs for both the bare and gas-rich water planets peak beyond orbital periods of 10 days.
 The total likelihood (area under the curve) of finding a bare or gas-rich water planet is also high beyond orbital periods of 10 days.
 The occurrence of bare water planets drops at $\gtrsim 50$ days due to the over-abundance of gas-rich planets.
 Hence, future radial velocity (RV) follow-up efforts could prioritize longer orbital periods (10-50 days) to increase their odds of finding bare water planets.
 Also, since the absence of an atmosphere on such a planet could strongly indicate a water-rich core, this is the range of orbital periods where spectroscopic or phase-curve studies \citep{kempton23} with JWST and future space-bound and ground-based missions would have a higher probability of identifying water worlds.